 RSU vs ESOP Taxation - What are they?
 How are they taxed?

-In this article, I will help you RSUs & ESOPs, their taxation, and a guide to help you choose between the two!
+In this article, I will help you to get a better understanding of RSUs & ESOPs, their taxation, and a guide to help you choose between the two!

 Employee Stock Option Plan (ESOP)